pyralog/pyralog/PAPER.md

 - Filesystem-dependent behavior (requires sparse file support)
 - Not suitable for high-frequency counters (>1M/sec)

-For DLog's use case—generating monotonic IDs for coordinators—these limitations are acceptable.
+For Pyralog's use case—generating monotonic IDs for coordinators—these limitations are acceptable.
 The ~1-2 microsecond overhead per ID generation is negligible compared to network and storage latency.

 ### 12.2 Pharaoh Network vs. Consensus

 Traditional distributed systems use consensus (Paxos, Raft) to elect leaders for critical services like timestamp oracles and transaction coordinators.
-DLog's approach eliminates consensus for coordinators entirely.
+Pyralog's approach eliminates consensus for coordinators entirely.

 **Key Insight**: Consensus is needed only when multiple nodes must agree on a single value.
 If nodes can independently generate unique values that are globally comparable, consensus becomes unnecessary.